niomon/niomon-docs/docs/index.md

 ## Closed beta

 Niomon is in closed beta.
-While we are ready for production, we want to focus our resources to support a targeted group of customers.
+While Niomon is ready for production deployment, we want to focus our resources on supporting a targeted group of customers.
 Hence, sign-up is currently limited.
 As we are constantly improving our products, your comments and criticisms are very important to us.
 Please [reach out to us](/docs/support) at any time to provide your feedback.

 [Sign up for closed beta](https://niomon.io/signup)